2018-2019 TRAINING GRANT RECIPIENTS

 Samantha Sambado, MS, Trainee

-Samantha Sambado is currently pursuing an Ecology, Evolution, and Marine Biology PhD at UC Santa Barbara with Dr. Cherie Briggs and Dr. Andy MacDonald to better understand how vector-borne diseases spread using empirical and theoretical frameworks.
-She is also an MA student in Statistics with emphasis on Data Science.
+Samantha Sambado is currently pursuing an ecology, evolution, and marine biology Ph.D. at UC Santa Barbara with Dr. Cherie Briggs and Dr. Andy MacDonald to better understand how vector-borne diseases spread using empirical and theoretical frameworks.
+She is also a Master of Arts student in statistics with emphasis on data science.
 She hopes to stay connected with other PacVec researchers to continue collaboration on vector-borne disease projects and exchange ideas of how to make basic science applicable to public health.

 Andrea Swei, PhD, PI, San Francisco State University